Interim Hospice Bereavement and Grief

 Attention to and respect for the ethnicity and cultural background of the families and care givers that are served by Interim HealthCare Hospices is essential in the development and provision of appropriate bereavement care.

 Grief is a normal and expected reaction to loss.
 The grieving process is individualized; there is no right or wrong way to grieve.
 Each person grieves in their own way.
-The first year of bereavement is the most difficult as the bereaved experiences the “year of firsts”, first birthday, first holiday, first anniversary, etc. without their loved one
+The first year of bereavement is the most difficult as the bereaved experiences the “year of firsts” such as first birthday, first holiday, first anniversary, etc. without their loved one

 Most bereaved work through each task of the grieving process and recover however, occasionally the bereaved experiences “complicated grief”.
 Complicated grief is when the normal grief reactions become intense or protracted.
 This may indicate a psychiatric disorder such as depression, anxiety disorder etc. In these cases a referral to a counselor, psychologist, or psychiatrist may be necessary.